-Animal Science Center The ACS manages and oversees animal-related activities, including veterinary care, policies and procedures, personnel management, occupational health and safety, and design and management of BU’s animal facilities.
-Sign up for training to use the ASC facilities or learn more about animal care at BU.
+The Animal Science Center manages and oversees animal-related activities, including veterinary care, policies and procedures, personnel management, occupational health and safety, and design and management of BU’s animal facilities.
+Learn more Sign up for training to use the ASC facilities or learn more about animal care at BU.

 American Veterinary Medical Association The American Veterinary Medical Association is a not-for-profit association representing veterinarians.
 It advocates for and advances the science and practice of veterinary medicine to improve animal and human health.
 The AVMA develops and maintains educational standards for schools of veterinary medicine to ensure the qualifications and competency of graduates of the […]